Paul Churchland

 Paul Montgomery Churchland (born October 21, 1942) is a Canadian philosopher known for his studies in neurophilosophy and the philosophy of mind.
 After earning a Ph.D. from the University of Pittsburgh under Wilfrid Sellars (1969), Churchland rose to the rank of full professor at the University of Manitoba before accepting the Valtz Family Endowed Chair in Philosophy at the University of California, San Diego (UCSD) and joint appointments in that institution's Institute for Neural Computation and on its Cognitive Science Faculty.

 As of February 2017, Churchland is recognised as Professor Emeritus at the UCSD, and is a member of the Board of Trustees of the Moscow Center for Consciousness Studies of Moscow State University.
-Churchland is the husband of philosopher Patricia Churchland, with whom he collaborates, and The New Yorker has reported the similarity of their views, e.g., on the mind-body problem, are such that the two are often discussed as if they are one person.
+Churchland is the husband of philosopher Patricia Churchland, with whom he collaborates closely.

 Early life and education

 Paul Montgomery Churchland was born in Vancouver, British Columbia, Canada, on October 21, 1942.
 Growing up in Vancouver, Churchland's father was a high school science teacher and his mother took in sewing.
 As a boy, he was obsessed with science fiction; he was particularly struck by the ideas in Robert A. Heinlein's Orphans of the Sky.
 Churchland liked building things in his father's woodworking and metal shop in their basement, and expected to become an aerodynamical engineer.